-There are many different ways to categorize the types of change management in an organization.
-It is generally understood, however, that there are four main types, which can be adapted to suit varying areas of project management.
+There are many different ways to categorize change management in an organization.
+However, it is generally understood that there are four main types, which can be adapted to suit varying areas of project management.

-- Reactive: A reactive approach is necessary when an unforeseen event occurs.
-This type of change management is often employed in crisis situations, where there is little time to plan and so the project manager must think on their feet.
-Reactive change management is not ideal but it is often necessary.
+- Reactive: A reactive approach is used when an unforeseen event occurs.
+This type of change management is often employed in crisis situations, where there is little time to plan, and the project manager must think on their feet.
+Reactive change management is not ideal but often necessary.

-- Incremental: This refers to the introduction of gradual changes over a prolonged period of time, such as the ongoing addition of new features to an existing app.
+- Incremental: This refers to introducing gradual changes over a prolonged period, such as the ongoing addition of new features to an existing app.
 As these alterations are small, they are unlikely to cause any upheaval in the overall project.
 Incremental changes are closely linked to scope creep in project management.

 - Strategic: These changes are much larger and can affect the overall direction of an organization.
-A strategic change in project management specifically could involve the implementation of brand-new technology, requiring a rewrite of the original project plan to achieve objectives and ensure success.
+A strategic shift in project management could involve implementing brand-new technology, requiring a rewrite of the original project plan.

 Why is change management important?